Server Installation

 - With the JWT token, make an authenticated

-request to the API Key endpoint.
+POSTrequest to the API Key endpoint.
 You may optionally pass a name parameter for the API key. - Example using

-curl -X 'POST' \ 'http://<server-url>/api/api-key/' \ -H 'accept: */*' \ -H 'Authorization: Bearer <JWT-token>' \ -d ''
+curl -X 'POST' \ 'http://<server-url>/api/api-key/' \ -H 'accept: */*' \ -H 'Authorization: Bearer <JWT-token>' \ -d '' - With the JWT token, make an authenticated

 -